astroclubiitk/Inter-IIT-Tech-Meet-2023/part-1-ai-model/model-a-srgan/README.md

 - `model.py` : model architecture
 - `train_srgan.py` : run this file to train from scratch or continue training of the SRGAN model
 - `generate_srgan.py` : run this file to generate a 16 times superscaled image from TMC2 image
-- `evaluation.py` : run this file to evaluate our 16 times upsameled data with test ohrc over SSIM evalaution metric
+- `evaluation.py` : run this file to evaluate our 16 times upsampled data with test ohrc over SSIM evalaution metric
 - `srgan_config.py` : configure training or generating parameters here
 - `dataset.py` : creates batches of tensors from training or testing data using dataloader
 - `image_quality_assessment.py` : code for evaluation metrics